PBO-Tools/Python-PBO-Packer/README.md

 ## About The Project
 A template for a DayZ PBO Packer, written in python.
 Has the bare minimum to have a working, non obfuscated PBO made.
+I personally do not recommend writing a full packer in python, but if you are confident with python and have enough time, it's possible.

 <!-- LICENSE -->